onyxtem2026-debug/onyx/README.md

-# onyx
+# ONYX

-The next generation social platform
+The Next Generation Social Media Platform

+Building a scalable social media platform designed for Android, iOS, and Web.